Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 Root-to-Tip: What is good for the Carcass is Good for Plants

-The nose-to-tail philosophy that drives our approach to the carcass now becomes the foundation to our approach to the plant also.
+The nose-to-tail philosophy that drives our approach to the carcass now becomes the foundation to our approach to the plant, also.
 Here, the danger is over-processing.
 Breaking down the seed into various concentrates, selling it as individual ingredients simply to be combined again by the producer into one blend may not be the wisest thing to do.
 Apart from obvious cost objections, there is a constant danger of over-processing with its accompanying health risks.
-We ask the question, what is the most natural, unrefined form that we can use a plant or plant seed.
+We ask the question, what is the most natural, unrefined form that we can use a plant or plant seed?
 How can we utilise EVERYTHING in its most natural state?
-(Note how the question is basically the same asked about the animal carcass)
+(Note how the question is the same as asking about the animal carcass)

 Combining Nose-to-Tail and Root-to-Tip

-We then ask the question if using only meat or only plant-based-ingredients or a combination of the two yields the best products for the consumer from nutritional, general health and an acceptability perspective.
-What does the consumer prefer and what is, at the same time good for us and in the best interest of the environment.
+We then ask the question if using only meat or only plant-based ingredients or a combination of the two yields the best products for the consumer from nutritional, general health and acceptability perspectives.
+What does the consumer prefer, and what is, at the same time, good for us and in the best interest of the environment?

 Using these products in an emulsified state is a logical basis as raw materials due to the inherent nature of the products, containing proteins, fats and oils.
 We can say that we endeavour to use nose-to-tail and root-to-tip in optimal proportions in emulsified states.
 This philosophy of action forms a beautiful and powerful “creed” for the project.